MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

    arthur@heartofgold$ bb backup --list /home/arthur/pclist.txt --destination /mnt/backup --data User Config --type MacOS
    # host1 SSH-2.0-OpenSSH_7.5
    # host1 SSH-2.0-OpenSSH_7.5
-   error: The port 22 on host2 is closed!
+   error: SSH connection failed on host2:22
-   error: The port 22 on host3 is closed!
+   error: SSH connection failed on host3:22
    Start backup on host1
    success: Command rsync -ahu --no-links --link-dest=/mnt/backup/host1/2018_08_08__10_30 arthur@host1:/Users :/private/etc /mnt/backup/host1/2018_08_08__10_50

 .. important::
    Port 22 (OpenSSH standard) is tested in order to verify the reachability of the machine.
 If the machine is not reachable, an error is generated:
-   ``error: The port 22 on host2 is closed!``
+   ``error: SSH connection failed on host2:22``

 This example, is the same as the previous one, with the only difference being that the parallel flag is specified at 2.
 This means that maximum two backup jobs will run at the same time.
 When a first process ends, another one is started.